sinamajidian/FastOMA-academy/Academy_OMABrowser/FastOMA-academy.md

 ///Q
-8. Which species hasdoes have the most proteins in its proteome?
+8. Which species has the most proteins in its proteome?

 ///H
 Check the section "Stats on input dataset" in the ```report.html``` file.